 SAN ANTONIO REGISTER

 The maximum weekly average circulation of the Register was reported at 12,140 copies (with 1,443 of these by paid subscription) in October of 1975.
 This figure apparently represented regular sales in San Antonio and those by Register agents in 143 other Texas locations, as well as in such locations as Los Angeles, California, Deming, New Mexico, and Tucson, Arizona.
 With the demise of its chief rival, the Inquirer, in 1934, the Register's principal concerns became the reporting of local, statewide, national, and world news of specific concern to San Antonio's black community; ensuring that community's continued electoral support for Democratic political candidates backed by the newspaper; and reciprocating this support through community activities sponsored by the Register.
 The paper sponsored a Free Semi-Annual Cooking School and Household Bazaar until the beginning of World War II, for example, and ran a series of ads called the Butter Crust Family Photo-Advertisements.
 In the first, black San Antonians were treated, free of charge, to the latest in culinary and household-decorative innovations.
 In the second, local families received pay and bread for posing for a local bakery.
-A result of both programs was increased community loyalty to the newspaper and its aspirations, loyalty that the successor to the original San Antonio Register appears to have lost.
+A result of both programs was increased community loyalty to the newspaper and its aspirations.